Dense, chewy Homemade Bagels sprinkled with seeds make for a marvelous breakfast or brunch treat smeared with cream cheese, butter or jam.

 - I like using my KitchenAid stand mixer, fit with the dough hook, to knead the dough.
 I have the 7 quart mixer with the biggest motor available.
 If you use a smaller sized mixer (and I bet almost all of you will), make sure to feel the motor as it kneads as it could easily overheat.
 Stop and let the motor cool down if it starts feeling hot or you smell the the motor overheating.

-- Alternatively, you can knead by hand, which can be very therapeutic.
+- Alternatively, when making homemade bagels, you can knead by hand, which can be very therapeutic.
 Use the heals of your hands to press the dough, then fold the dough in half and press again.
 Repeat over and over until the dough is smooth and elastic.
 You’re activating the gluten.
 Kneading always reminds me of my mom who practiced kneading on her grandmother’s fleshy arm when she was a child!

 Shaping Your Homemade Bagels